CanvasLab: Canvas Forensics and Privacy Validation

 .jsonlfile - Scrub through events, view generated code, and watch canvas rendering step by step

-Identify which tracking library made each call
+Identify which script made each call

 Every recorded event includes a caller field with the source location: